 The Heathland Whitefriars Federation is a converter multi-academy trust comprising Heathland and Whitefriars Schools in Harrow.
-The trust has a single Executive Headteacher, Leadership Team and Board of Directors.
+Each school has their own Headteacher and Leadership Team and the Trust has a single Board of Directors.
 It is a company limited by public guarantee and a Registered Charity.

-Whitefriars primary section and nursery is popular and expanding.
+Whitefriars primary section and nursery is popular and in demand.
 The Department for Education has placed the school in the top 100 out of 17,000 schools nationally for pupil progress over three years from 2012 to 2015.

 3 to 19 through-school with sixth form.